Modular sugarcane manufacturing · Indonesia

 A decentralized network powered by KRAAL.

 Modular processing, near the cane — not behind a centralized mill.
-KRAAL is a 1-ton-per-hour separator that fits at the farmer level today and scales to 5+ ton industrial categories as the network grows.
+KRAAL is a 1-ton-per-hour system that fits at the farmer level today and scales to 5–10 ton industrial categories as the network grows.

 Layer 01 · Hardware